marcmeijer/Parkinsons/README.md

 ### Hypothesis
 Parkinson's Disease can be determined from considering acoustic patterns of voice recordings.
 ### Conclusion
 With the processed voice recording meta data provided, it is not possibe to determine the disease state of the individual.
-Raw data must be obtained and processed in a considered way to highlight the characteristics of the diseased state and information with a historical progression would also provide more information to theprogression of the disease.
+Raw data must be obtained and processed in a considered way to highlight the characteristics of the diseased state and information with a historical progression would also provide more information to the progression of the disease.